luccahuguet/yazelix/README.md

 - If you want to open a split, you can do so like this:
   - Type `ctrl p` then `r` for a split to the right
   - Type `ctrl p` then `d` for a split in the "down" direction
+- New rule: to open a file from yazi into an existing yazelix buffer, the hx plane has to be the topmost

 ## Instructions to set it up